SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU12.md

 When, in the settings of a node edge graph, you had configured edge overrides, these would incorrectly no longer be applied.

-#### DataMiner Cube - Visual Overview: Problem when making extensive use of the date filter box in a Resource Manager component [ID_35328]
+#### DataMiner Cube - Visual Overview: Problem after filtering bookings using a custom time range in ListView component or Resource Manager component [ID_35328]

 <!-- MR 10.2.0 [CU12] - FR 10.3.3 -->

-When, in Visual Overview, you made extensive use of the date filter box in a Resource Manager component, in some cases, performance issues could occur.
+When, in a ListView component or a Resource Manager component showing a bookings timeline, you had filtered the bookings using a custom time range, performance issues could start to occur after a period of time.